51Degrees/documentation/src/main.md

 # 51Degrees Pipeline Documentation

-The 51Degrees Pipeline is an open source set of APIs for consuming multiple real-time data services delivered both on-premise and via the cloud in a single flexible interface.
+The 51Degrees Pipeline is an open source set of APIs for aggregating multiple real-time data services.
+These services can be on-premise or cloud-based.
+All accessed with a single call.

 Key features: